 Awards Will Go to Universities and National Laboratories on a Competitive Basis

-The DOE Isotope Program envisions that between one and four ITC sites will be funded; it is anticipated that up to $1 million will be available for this program in Fiscal Year (FY) 2021, with an additional $8 million in funding anticipated in FY 2022, for a total of $16 million over the two-year grant period.
+The DOE Isotope Program envisions that between one and four ITC sites will be funded; it is anticipated that up to $1 million will be available in Fiscal Year (FY) 2021, with an additional $1 million in funding anticipated in FY 2022, for a total of $2 million over the two-year grant period.
 All funding is contingent upon congressional appropriations.
 ITCs must promote a safe, diverse, equitable and inclusive environment that reaches all classes protected by Federal non-discrimination statutes and policies.

-Final applications for this funding opportunity are due on June 15, 2020 by 5 p.m.
+Final applications for this funding opportunity are due on June 14, 2021 by 5 p.m.
 Eastern time.
 Letters of intent are not required for this solicitation.
-The full text of the Funding Opportunity Announcement for universities and nonprofits, along with a parallel, companion announcement for DOE National Laboratories, can be found on the Nuclear Physics funding page.
+The full text of the Funding Opportunity Announcement, along with a parallel, companion announcement for DOE National Laboratories, can be found here.